 If they’re shipping fabric to factories regularly they will know who is based where, and probably also be able to advise who to avoid!

-If you’ve not yet sourced your raw materials, read on to the next point to understand why you need to do so.
+Not yet sourced your raw materials?
+Read on to the next point to understand why you need to do so.